 There is a way out of the crisis.
 It's a viable path, full of common sense and simple, yet effective gestures.
 Cristina Gabetti lists them, describing in detail what each of us is called to do - at home, in the office, in the world - to reduce waste, consume consciously, respect the rights of others and the nature that surrounds us.
 This is the best bet of our time: to participate actively in the transition to a more sustainable world.

 "Every gesture, by itself, may seem insignificant, but in this case the sum of the parts can become something concrete"

-We all know that the planet is heading towards environmental catastrophe, but what can we do to reverse the route?
-In this book, Cristina Gabetti examines nine lifestyles, nine people in which we can all recognize ourselves.
+We all know that the planet is heading towards environmental catastrophe, but what can we do to change course?
+In this book, Cristina Gabetti examines nine lifestyles, nine characters that we can all identify with.
 Through the analysis of their behavior, the author opens our eyes: even trivial and apparently insignificant actions can have a negative impact on the environment.
-At the same time, it provides many valuable insights and solutions for everyone to change and achieve a true "eco-condotta".
+At the same time, it provides many valuable insights and solutions for everyone to change and achieve a true "eco-conduct".
 Nature is a source of life, an expression of sublime beauty.
 Shouldn't loving it and respecting be natural?
 A pleasure, not a burden.